vikian050194/varvar/README.md

 ## Motivation

 Initially [warp] needs backend for (at least) one feature.
 Also it's suitable time and place to gain a bit experience in vanilla Node.
 After that I realized that in fact this server could be used in any similar cases.

 You can take a look at [list of questions and problems](./QA.md) that I faced during development.

 ## Requirements

-Developed and tested on `Ubuntu 20.04.4 LTS`: `Node.js v16.20.0`.
+Developed and tested on `Ubuntu 20.04.4 LTS` and `Node.js v16.20.0`.
+Run via DOcker is possible as well.

 ## Usage